chryber/chryber/README.md

 <h1>Hi, my name is Christof Power</h1>
-I currently work in the tech support field supporting SaaS educational platforms for one of the largest textbook publishers in the world.
+I currently work in the tech support field supporting educational platforms for one of the largest textbook publishers in the world.
 I also spend most of my time off work to learning about various aspects of information security.
 Check out my journey so far.
 More to come!

 <h2>👨‍💻Projects:</h2>